-Let’s have some real talk about investing in your eCommerce website.
+Let’s have some genuine conversation about eCommerce website cost.
 Your eCommerce website is your 24/7 marketing channel, employee, and digital salesperson.
 It doesn’t call off sick, give you attitude about rules and changes, and once set can execute the same behaviors over and over.

 Think about it, as we are ever more engrossed in the digital world.
 How people determine a business’s creditability is often by their presence online.

-Especially as an eCommerce business, your website is one of the most important assets of your business.
-Without it functioning properly or establishing trust you lose money.
+Especially as a product-based business, your website is one of the most important assets of your business.
+Without it, functioning properly or establishing trust, you lose money.

 There is value in having a solid online experience and how it connects to better sales.

 48% of people mentioned a website’s design is the most important factor in deciding the credibility of a businessSource

 Look At Your eCommerce Website As An Asset

 Have you ever landed on a website and thought there is no way I am entering my card information here?
 You know the websites whose images make no sense; the colors are hard to look at, and common things just seem broken.

 Your trust just goes out the window and you click off.
 It’s like: “get me out of here.”

 Then you find a website that has great photos, the words flow well together, and it just seems so easy to find what you are looking for.